coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Armor Spikes:** You can have spikes added to your armor, which allow you to deal extra piercing damage (see Table: Weapons) on a successful grapple attack.
 The spikes count as a martial weapon.
-If you are not proficient with them, you take a --4 penalty on grapple checks when you try to use them.
+If you are not proficient with them, you take a –4 penalty on grapple checks when you try to use them.
 You can also make a regular melee attack (or off-hand attack) with the spikes, and they count as a light weapon in this case.
-(You can't also make an attack with armor spikes if you have already made an attack with another off-hand weapon, and vice versa.)
+(You can’t also make an attack with armor spikes if you have already made an attack with another off-hand weapon, and vice versa.)

-An enhancement bonus to a suit of armor does not improve the spikes' effectiveness, but the spikes can be made into magic weapons in their own right.
+An enhancement bonus to a suit of armor does not improve the spikes’ effectiveness, but the spikes can be made into magic weapons in their own right.